A FEMALE SOLO TRAVELLER

 Traveling solo is exciting, challenging and rewarding – the key to enjoying every moment of your adventure is to Be organized, Be Alert, Be Smart and Be Confident.
 Traveling solo in your 20’s is different to when you are in your 30’s, to when you are in your 40’s and so on it goes, but with my eight simple tips you will feel confident and safe, doesn’t matter what age you are or which country you are visiting.

 (1) Travel insurance

 Must have, no if’s and no but’s … A lot of people think it is a waste of money.
 Make sure your insurance includes medical and loss of property.
 Shop around for the best deal.
 Better be Safe than Sorry

-This is an excellent way of carrying all different currencies on one card, you can change the currency when the exchange rates are good and you can reload your money while you are overseas.
+This is an excellent way of carrying all different currencies on one card; you can change the currency when the exchange rates are reasonable and you can reload your money while you are overseas.
 It is safe and simple to use.
 It works like a credit card with a pin number.
 You can withdraw money from cash machines.
-If you use credit card or debit card, it will accumulate bank fees and on the daily exchange rates which end up being quite expensive
+If you use a credit card or debit card, it will accumulate bank fees and on the daily exchange rates which end up being quite expensive

-Solo traveling means you are going to have to carry all your own bags and in some cases for a fair distance.
+Solo traveling means you are going to have to carry all your bags and in some cases for a fair distance.
 If you are traveling on Trains, Ferries, and Buses you will have to be able to walk in and out of the terminals without breaking your back, be very very careful when asking for help, you might not see your bags again.

 Join ME, MYSELF AND I … by Subscribing.
 You will receive instant access to all there is to know about …..
 HOW TO #TRAVELSAFE #TRAVELSMART #TRAVELSOLO By YOGITA RIDGLEY ?